We had an earthquake in Japan. This is our experience.

 We saw a notice which says “feel free to charge your phone, we got electricity back!”.

 We were impressed.
 Joe was standing in front of the notice to take picture.
 The house owner asked him if he wanted to charge.

 Japan is the best toilet country in the world.
-So many function on toilets.
+There are so many functions on the toilets.
 Wash your butt, makes some sounds/song, open lid….
 And flush!

 My parents home has also flush by a button which is working by electricity!
 It didn’t work!